 While on the beach, there were trying to sell surf lessons, massage, drinks and there was one guy selling a bow and arrow on the beach.

 And then again after 10 mins the same people selling the same stuff, come around again, and again and again.

 Thailand wins hands down even Cambodia had way better beaches than Bali.

 Have To Haggle The Price Of Almost Everything!

-In trying to do the touristy stuff like doing the Mount Batur Sunrise trekking was original quoted and advertised at 850,000 IDR which is about 55 euro.
+In trying to do the touristy stuff like doing the Mount Batur Sunrise trekking was originally quoted and advertised at 850,000 IDR which is about 55 euro.

 Some places refused to haggle on the price, so we just go to the next tourist place.
 We received and were offered discounts on other touristy stuff.

 Food Is Hit Or Miss

-With the food there just seems to be no consistently.
+With the food there just seems to be no consistency.
 I got food in one restaurant and the food was pretty good and I returned 2 days later and the food at best OK.
 Again the food on the island is hit or miss.